 The M-346 features a Microturbo Rubis APU for starting and ground power, and is fitted with Martin-Baker Mark 16D zero-zero ejection seats.
 The cockpit is pressurized and climate-conditioned, with the crew sitting under a canopy that hinges open to the right.
 The trainer also includes an "on-board oxygen generation system (OBOGS)", eliminating the need for bottled oxygen.
 Aermacchi considered using a sidestick controller but finally decided on a center stick configuration, with HOTAS controls.
 The company is also interested in voice input systems over the long run.
 The M-346 features a four-channel digital fly-by-wire (FBW) system, developed by Teleavio/Marconi of Italy in cooperation with BAE Systems of Britain.
 The FBW system not only permits flight control over a wide envelope of flight conditions, it can also be reprogrammed to accommodate various levels of pilot skill, or to simulate different classes of operational aircraft.

 Both the front and back seat cockpit panels have three color MFDs and a HUD, all provided by Galileo Avionica.
-The controls are compatible with night vision goggles, and there are provisions for helmet-mounted displays.
+The controls are compatible with NVGs, with helmet-mounted displays being introduced as well after initial production.
 The flight instructor can use the display systems for in-flight simulations to train cadets in various types of scenarios, such as air combat or ground attack.
 The training system scores the cadet on the exercise, and a ground-based debriefing system uses data stored by the aircraft during the exercise to allow review of the exercise.

 AERMACCHI M-346: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 9.72 meters 31 feet 11 inches wing area 23.5 sq_meters 253 sq_feet length 11.49 meters 37 feet 8 inches height 4.76 meters 15 feet 7 inches empty weight 4,625 kilograms 10,200 pounds MTO weight 9,500 kilograms 20,950 pounds max speed at altitude 985 KPH 610 MPH / 585 KT service ceiling 13,715 meters 45,000 feet range 1,890 kilometers 1,175 MI / 1,020 NMI _____________________ _________________ _______________________

-As it emerged, the TS-11 was of clean if conservative configuration -- featuring a "pod and boom" arrangement, with the powerplant on the bottom rear of the fuselage and the tail sticking back on a boom above the engine exhaust.
-The aircraft was made mostly of aluminum alloy and had low-mounted wings with the engine intakes near the wing roots; a conventional tail arrangement; tricycle landing gear; and a tandem-seat canopy.
+As it emerged, the TS-11 was of clean, if conservative, configuration -- featuring a "pod and boom" arrangement, with the powerplant on the bottom rear of the fuselage and the tail sticking back on a boom above the engine exhaust.
+The aircraft was made mostly of aluminum alloy and had low-mounted wings with the engine intakes near the wing roots; a conventional tail arrangement; tricycle landing gear; and a tandem-seat cockpit.

 The wings featured double slotted flaps and a small wing fence at midwing.
 There were "fence"-style airbrakes on the top and the bottom of each wing, just inboard of the fence and forward of the flaps.
-The wings had modestly swept leading and trailing edges and a noticeable dihedral.
-The tailfin had a swept leading edge and the tailplane was mounted slightly above the fuselage.
+The wings had modestly swept leading and trailing edges, plus a noticeable dihedral.
+The tailfin had a swept leading edge; the tailplane was mounted slightly above the fuselage.

 All landing gear assemblies had single wheels, the nose gear retracting forward and the main gear hinging in the wings to retract towards the fuselage.
 There was a bumper under the tail to protect against tail strikes.
 The canopy was hinged on the rear to open upward, with the crew sitting on lightweight ejection seats, the rear seat being slightly above the front seat to give the back-seater a (somewhat) better forward view.
-Flight controls and avionics were entirely conventional; of course, the Iskra had dual controls, and also had blind-flying panels.
+Flight controls and avionics were entirely conventional; of course, the Iskra had dual controls, as well as blind-flying panels.

 PZL MIELEC TS-11 ISKRA: _____________________ _________________ ___________________ spec metric english _____________________ _________________ ___________________ wingspan 10.07 meters 33 feet wing area 17.5 sq_meters 188.4 sq_feet length 11.25 meters 36 feet 11 inches height 3.25 meters 10 feet 8 inches empty weight 2,460 kilograms 5,425 pounds max takeoff weight 3,800 kilograms 8,375 pounds maximum speed 720 KPH 445 MPH / 390 KT service ceiling 12,500 meters 41,000 feet range 1,460 kilometers 905 MI / 785 NMI _____________________ _________________ ___________________

-* In the 1980s, PZL Mielec began work on a more advanced successor to the Iskra, with the initial prototype of the "I-22 Iryda (Iridium)" performing its first flight on 3 March 1985.
+* In the 1980s, PZL Mielec began work on a more advanced successor to the Iskra, with the initial prototype of the "I-22 Iryda (the Greek Goddess Iris)" performing its first flight on 3 March 1985.
 The Iryda had pleasing lines, being a near-clone of the Franco-German Dassault-Dornier Alpha Jet trainer, with a high mounted wing featuring leading-edge sweep and a straight trailing edge; a conventional swept tail arrangement; twin turbojet powerplants; tricycle landing gear; and a tandem-seat cockpit.

 * Sources include: